The Languages of The People

 There are currently 13 very different real world languages spoken on Evathalin.
 Each language follows real Phonetics / Phonology, Semantics / Pragmatics, Syntax, and Morphology, and reflects greatly each kingdoms unique culture.
 Each language is able to be used in real world application, even outside of Evathalin, so you can speak, write, and read in each local language in real life.
 Languages may change in subtle ways, so please refrain from attempting to learn or use them until they are fully finalized.
 Remember, many details have been intentionally omitted to protect originality.
 The following examples are to show concept.

-The Language of The Deserts - Forgive my handwriting; I am not a native speaker
+The Vertical Script of The People of The Deserts - Forgive my handwriting; I am not a native speaker

 The Language of The Deserts

-• Polysynthetic Structure: Words often incorporate subjects, objects, and other elements into a single unit, expressing complex ideas succinctly.
+• Polysynthetic Structure: Words often incorporate subjects, objects, and other elements into a single unit.

 • Determiners: Two types—Direct (for clearly identified or nearby objects) and Indirect (for less certain or more distant references).